pablojosecodes/book-review/content/ml/cv/Practical Assignments/Classifiers.md

     return loss, dW
 ```

-Given the above loss function, calculate training with sgd according to the  specs
+####  Given the above loss function, calculate training with sgd according to these specs
 ```python
 def train(
 	self,